yafshar/kim_commands/kim_commands.rst

 **Dump**

+The *kim\_property dump*  command can be used to write the content of all currently defined property instances to a file:

 .. parsed-literal::

    kim_property dump file

-where file is the name of the file in which to write all of the defined KIM property instance to.
-Once the *kim\_property dump* command is complete all KIM property instances are cleared from memory.

 For example,